-- remove a growth factor that had been applied to operating expenditure that does not vary materially with changes in customer numbers/consumption over the ranges likely for the determination period (ie, fixed costs related to the capacity of the infrastructure) - correct for the double counting of the effects of inflation on Wyong Council's forecast operating expenditure on the JWS ground-water scheme - remove expenditure associated with rebates on rainwater tanks and washing machines74, as it did not consider these to be efficient in light of increased water storage levels and the JWS's decision to proceed with the Mardi to Mangrove Link - ▼ remove expenditure associated with meeting changes in OH&S standards and environmental standards that Wyong Council could not substantiate - ▼ remove expenditure associated with recycled water operating expenditure75
+- remove a growth factor that had been applied to operating expenditure that does not vary materially with changes in customer numbers/consumption over the ranges likely for the determination period (ie, fixed costs related to the capacity of the infrastructure) - correct for the double counting of the effects of inflation on Wyong Council's forecast operating expenditure on the JWS ground-water scheme - remove expenditure associated with rebates on rainwater tanks and washing machines62, as it did not consider these to be efficient in light of increased water storage levels and the JWS's decision to proceed with the Mardi to Mangrove Link - remove expenditure associated with meeting changes in OH&S standards and environmental standards that Wyong Council could not substantiate - remove expenditure associated with recycled water operating expenditure63 include an efficiency savings target (see below).

-74 Wyong Council discontinued its washing machine rebate program from 1 October 2008.
+62 Wyong Council discontinued its washing machine rebate program from 1 October 2008.

-75 As Chapter 2 discussed, recycled water schemes are outside the scope of this review.
+63 As Chapter 2 discussed, recycled water schemes are outside the scope of this review.